Python-David/vaultedb/tests/docs/test_encrypted_storage_find.md

 ### 🎭 `test_find_type_mismatch_does_not_match`
 * A string is used to query a numeric field (`{"count": "10"}` vs actual `10`).
-* VaultDB returns no match — exact match only.
+* vaultedb returns no match — exact match only.

 ### 💥 `test_find_skips_corrupt_data`
 * A document in the vault is corrupted on disk.